SleepyGabes/AutoFollow/README.md

 ## Auto Open Features

-If you are planning on Auto Openning Hyper Dash and OBS Studio there are few steps to follow, although these steps are **optional**.
+If you are planning on using the Auto Open Feature for Hyper Dash and OBS Studio there are few steps to follow, although these steps are **optional**.

 ### Step 1
 First to automatically open Hyper Dash and OBS Studio, you need to get the path to them.
 Here are some examples: